-Type of Double Counting Dealt with in proposed rule Definition Example Mitigation Double Claiming 12 NOT REQUIRED Wherein the GHG benefits are claimed by multiple parties Where a Gold Standard VER is issued and used to demonstrate carbon neutrality of a manufacturer and also its product.
+Type of Double Counting Dealt with in proposed rule Definition Example Mitigation Double Claiming 10 NOT REQUIRED Wherein the GHG benefits are claimed by multiple parties Where a Gold Standard VER is issued and used to demonstrate carbon neutrality of a manufacturer and also its product.
 The carbon neutrality of the product may also be Not considered 'double counting' as both claims can be considered true.
 This is because the offset is used claimed by the product purchaser. against a single emission only.
 Double Selling CONSIDERED DOUBLE COUNTING BUT MEASURES ALREADY EXIST (REGISTRY, ETC) Wherein the GHG benefit is sold multiple times by the same entity.
 Where the owner of a Gold Standard VER trades the same asset multiple times.
-Alternatively where a Gold Standard VER is also sold separately as a REC.
+Alternatively, where a Gold Standard VER is also sold separately as a REC.
 While this is considered double counting (because a single offset unit would be applied to multiple emissions) the existing Gold Standard Impact Registry procedures and rules to track ownership and retirement provide for transparency in this respect.
-Gold Standard does not currently police the activity of retailers beyond the Gold Standard Impact Registry.
+Gold Standard does not currently police the activity of retailers beyond the Gold Standard Impact Registry .
 No change proposed within this guideline.
 Double Accounting against a target (no financial/offset measure in place) UNDER REVIEW Wherein the GHG benefits are accounted for on multiple occasions.
 Where a Gold Standard VER is issued in a country or region where an accounting/reporting procedure exists for GHG emissions (for example a carbon tax, national account or in the future INDCs).
 The GHG benefit is accounted under Gold Standard and within the country or regional accounting system.
-UNDER REVIEW AS INDC MECHANISMS DEVELOP Double Counting of Unit REQUIRED Wherein the GHG ER benefit is unitised and made available Where a Gold Standard VER is issued in a policy, country or region that operates Considered Double Counting - two units from a single for account trade under multiple mechanism ucts. or domestic GHG Cap and Emissions Trading emissions reduction may be used on more than one occasion.
-Therefore proposed rule change for Double Counting outlined in this document. -- -- --
+UNDER REVIEW AS INDC MECHANISMS DEVELOP Double Counting of Unit REQUIRED Wherein the GHG ER benefit is unitised and made available Where a Gold Standard VER is issued in a policy, country or region that operates Considered Double Counting - two units from a single

-12 Note - this guideline is not intended to address issues of 'stacking' of assets - either as multiple assets from the same project activity or multiple activities within the same project.
+10 Note - this guideline is not intended to address issues of 'stacking' of assets - either as multiple assets from the same project activity or multiple activities within the same project.